vippsas/vipps-recurring-api/vipps-recurring-api.md

 upcoming charge.
 The user is only shown one charge per agreement, in order to not overwhelm the user when doing daily or weekly charges.

-**Note**: You can request to be put on a "one day minimum" allow list if you have a need to be able to create charges that are DUE 1 day after being created.
-This means that a charge can be created to be DUE the next day.
+**Please note**: You can request to be put on a "one day minimum" allow list if you have a need to be able to create charges that are `DUE` 1 day after being created.
+This means that a charge can be created to be `DUE` the next day.
 Example: If the charge is _created_ at any time on the 25th, the charge can be due and processed at the 26th.

 #### Amount